 Many who received the baptism of the Holy Spirit in the beginning of the twentieth century belonged to the Holiness or Methodist churches.
-As a result, they brought into the Pentecostal movement many of the doctrines which they held to while a part of their former churches.
+As a result, they brought into the Pentecostal movement many of the doctrines of their former churches.
 One of these doctrines was known as the Second Work of Grace.